 The inflated housing prices that have resulted in large part from new East Asian wealth are especially devastating for young and middle-aged Metro Vancouverites, Ley said in a recent talk sponsored by City in Focus.

-A study by SFU researcher Andy Yan found Metro's university-educated adults earn the lowest wages on average in Canada's 10 largest cities, Ley says.
+A study by SFU researcher Andy Yan found that Metro's university-educated adults earn the lowest wages on average in Canada's 10 largest cities, Ley said.
+Many are "disillusioned" and leaving the city.